lguzzon-scratchbook/gdb/README.md

 - **Ask questions or share ideas**: Join our [GitHub Discussions](https://github.com/estebanrfp/gdb/discussions).
 - **Real-time chat**: For quick conversations, join us on [Gitter](https://app.gitter.im/#/room/#graphdb:gitter.im).

+  Here’s how you can participate in the Gitter room:

+  - `[DEV]`: Discussions about project development, new features, and technical improvements.
+  - `[ANNOUNCEMENT]`: Official updates, new releases, and important news about GDB.
+  - `[HELP]`: Technical support and troubleshooting for GDB-related questions.

+Feel free to ask questions, share ideas, or just say hello! 👋

 For more details on contributing, check out our [Contributing Guidelines](https://github.com/estebanrfp/gdb/wiki/Contributing).